data301-2021-winter1/project-group10-project/README.md

 ## Team Members

-- Person 1: one sentence about you!
-- Person 2: one sentence about you!
-- Person 3: one sentence about you!
+Joel Semeniuk: one sentence about you!
+Danni Fehr: I am a third year Psychology major currently applying to medical school.

 ## Images